rumca-js/Django-link-archive/README.md

-Link database, with RSS functionality.
+Personal link database, with RSS functionality.
 Similar to Reddit, but completely open source, on your local machine.

 # Features